M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection

 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable capability to generate fluent responses to a wide variety of user queries, but this has also resulted in concerns regarding the potential misuse of such texts in journalism, educational, and academic context.
-In this work, we aim to develop automatic systems to identify machine-generated text and to detect potential misuse.
-We first introduce a large-scale benchmark \textbf{M4}, which is \textbf{m}ulti-generator, \textbf{m}ulti-domain, and \textbf{m}ulti-lingual corpus for \textbf{m}achine-generated text detection.
-Using the dataset, we experiment with a number of methods and we show that it is challenging for detectors to generalize well on unseen examples if they are either from different domains or are generated by different large language models.
+Large language models (LLMs) have demonstrated remarkable capability to generate fluent responses to a wide variety of user queries.
+However, this has also raised concerns about the potential misuse of such texts in journalism, education, and academia.
+In this study, we strive to create automated systems that can detect machine-generated texts and pinpoint potential misuse.
+We first introduce a large-scale benchmark \textbf{M4}, which is a \textbf{m}ulti-generator, \textbf{m}ulti-domain, and \textbf{m}ulti-lingual corpus for \textbf{m}achine-generated text detection.
+Through an extensive empirical study of this dataset, we show that it is challenging for detectors to generalize well on instances from unseen domains or LLMs.
 In such cases, detectors tend to misclassify machine-generated text as human-written.
-These results show that the problem is far from solved and there is a lot of room for improvement.
-We believe that our dataset M4, which covers different generators, domains and languages, will enable future research towards more robust approaches for this pressing societal problem.
-The M4 dataset is available at \url{https://github.com/mbzuai-nlp/M4}
+These results show that the problem is far from solved and that there is a lot of room for improvement.
+We believe that our dataset will enable future research towards more robust approaches to this pressing societal problem.
+The dataset is available at \url{https://github.com/mbzuai-nlp/M4}.